leklab/sfari_hail/README.md

 Set PL values to null/empty.
 Code changes are <a href="https://github.com/leklab/sfari_hail/commit/d8bf0f206c762ce2f5ccbba1cdca4b1f4e655d74">here</a>
 DP and GQ are used to consider high quality (HQ) genotype calls for adjusted counts.
 Only DP is used for HQ consideration as GQ cannot not be calculated in all scenarios due to missing PL.
 Code changes are <a href="https://github.com/leklab/sfari_hail/commit/27caf5d2798c875250dbe2d32d989bcf2a1c3e39">here</a>

-2. There currently is no explicit PASS filter so any downstream filter dependent features cannot be used
+2. There currently is no explicit PASS filter so any downstream filter dependent features cannot be used.

 3. The MONOALLELIC filter and sites are problematic after multi-allelic sites are split into multiple bi-allelic sites.
 The biggest issue is that alleles can be represented multiple times across VCF lines
 **Current work around:**
 Variants with the `MONOALLELIC` filter are explicitly removed.
 Code changes are <a href="https://github.com/leklab/sfari_hail/commit/b98d0ac94d1417f551de38f345dcb60476a2a5c8">here</a>

 4. Hail assumes GRCh38 VCF data has the `chr` prefix.
 Chromosomes in this VCF does not have this prefix so the `chr` was appended on VCF import.
+Code detailed <a href="https://github.com/leklab/sfari_hail/blob/master/hail_scripts/hail_annotate_pipeline.py#L15-L17"here</a>

 ## Genome VCF specific issues
 1. HQ genotype filter and downstream counts is not behaving correctly.
 This may be due to the non-standard formatting of the individual genotype field.